President, Senior Partner

 In the early 90s Jeff founded his own Registered Investment Advisory firm (RIA) which enabled him to work with clients on a fee for service basis.
 Over the years he’s earned a variety of professional designations, which coupled with his experience, give him a strong foundation to serve his clients.

-Jeff earned his Chartered Financial Consultant (ChFC®) professional designation through The American College in Bryn Mawr, PA 1993-1995.
-In 1999 he earned his Financial Planning designation through Raymond James University in St. Petersburg, FL.
+In 1999, Jeff earned his Financial Planning designation through Raymond James University in St. Petersburg, FL.
 In 2001, he completed his Certified Wealth Manager designation through The Cannon School at Northwestern University in Chicago.

 Since then he has earned several other professional distinctions: Center for Fiduciary Studies at the University of Pittsburgh, 2003, Accredited Investment Fiduciary (AIF); Alliance of Merger & Acquisition Advisors at Loyola University, 2008, Certified Merger & Acquisition Advisor, (CM&AA); and FI 360 at The Wharton School, 2010, Accredited Investment Fiduciary Analyst, (AIFA).